 Publication design traditionally refers to print medium– such as books, magazines, newspapers, etc. However, like many other subsets of graphic design, technological advances have led to new opportunities for its potential use.

 Digital publication design utilizes traditional elements of art such as color, typography, and space.
 Publication designers are able to thoughtfully combine these elements to create content that is able to be perceived visually, on a digital platform.
-This includes e-books, email newsletters, magazine layout, etc. Most people who have a publication design job work for a publishing company, as a freelancer or as a part of a creative agency.
+This includes eBooks, email newsletters, magazine layouts, and more.
+Most people who have a publication design job work for a publishing company, as a freelancer or as a part of a creative agency.

-Production artist – both a technical and creative profession, the job title assigns paste-up, or layout work to the position.
+Production artist: A technical and creative profession, the job title assigns paste-up, or layout work to the position.
 Production artists work with the designer and art director in an agency to ensure that everything is in the right place.
 This position often requires extensive knowledge of print production, design software, and creativity.

 Corporate design is utilized by organizations to express the relationship between a brand and its audience.
 The visual elements of a brand identity act as the company’s face for communicating its tone, personality, and essence.
 Intangible elements such as color, shapes, and imagery all elicit certain feelings for an audience and dictate how a consumer perceives the brand.

 Keeping a brand consistent is essential to corporate design, since consumers respond to recognizable visual media.
-Typically, within corporate identity design, designers collaborate with brand stakeholders to create products such as typography, logos, color palettes, and image libraries.
-Then, designers will create a corporate design guideline, to ensure that visual branding is applied consistently throughout all current and future applications.
+Typically, within corporate identity design, designers collaborate with brand stakeholders to create products such as typography, logos, color palettes, and illustration libraries.
+Then, designers will create a corporate design guideline, to ensure that the visual brand identity is applied consistently throughout all current and future applications.

 Page layout, choosing images, and deciding on the best typography for a website are all part of web design.
 Web design ties closely with UI design and UX design, which aims to create an interface that balances aesthetic appeal on the front end page with optimal usability.

-Web designer – these people employ concepts of graphic design in order to create a responsive web design that is cohesive and user-friendly through the use of UX and UI design.
+Web designer: these people employ concepts of graphic design in order to create a responsive web design that has a cohesive web user interface through the use of UX and UI design.